Cambell32/Aggregator_data_scenario/README.md

 A MYSQL schema file of the aggre_db.

-The CSV files that were generated, inserted and retrieved from a MYSQL xampp installation database.
+The CSV files that were generated, inserted, and retrieved from a MYSQL xampp installation database.

 The Power BI report that contains all of the visualizations and relationships between the utilized CSV files.